-- Complete the required Recipient Rights Advisor trainings. - Receive and investigate all recipient rights complaints independent of interference or reprisal from program administration. - Communicate directly with the MSHN Rights Consultant, when necessary.
+- Complete the required Recipient Rights Advisor trainings. - Receive and investigate all recipient rights complaints. independent of interference or reprisal from program administration. - Communicate directly with the MSHN Rights Consultant, when necessary.

-The Licensing and Regulatory Affairs (LARA) Rights of Recipients poster should be displayed in a public place.
+The Licensing and Regulatory Affairs (LARA) Rights of Recipients poster should must be displayed in a public place and a copy provided to consumers upon admission.
+The Recipient Rights poster willshould indicate the program's designated rights advisor's name and telephone number, along with the MSHN Regional Rights Consultant's information.
 Additional brochures, rights information, and posters are available at the LARA Resources and the MDHHS Resources websites.
 The Recipient Rights poster will indicate the program's designated rights advisor's name and telephone number, along with the MSHN Regional Rights Consultant's information.